iAdityaNarayanT/periodically_webapp/README.md

 form approved by the International Union of Pure and Applied Chemistry (IUPAC) as the core.
 Besides the Periodic Table of chemical elements, you can use the Table of solubility.

-The chemistry falls into to a number of the most important sciences and is one of the main school objects.
+Chemistry falls into a number of the most important sciences and is one of the main school objects.
 Its studying begins with the Periodic Table.
-An interactive approach to a training material is more effective than a classical one.
+An interactive approach to training material is more effective than a classical one.
 As in it technologies which became the family for the modern pupils are used.

 ## ✨ Features

 - Displays the entire Periodic Table at the startup interface.
 - Thought of the day.
-- When you click on any element provides information that is constantly updated.
+- When you click on any element, it provides information that is constantly updated.
 - For most of the items have an image.
-- For more information, there are direct links to Wikipedia for each item
+- For more information, there are direct links to Wikipedia for each item.
-- Table solubility
+- Table solubility.
 - To find any element you can use the search.
 The search engine is not choosy to the registry or writing style search.
 - You can sort the items into 10 categories:
   • Alkaline earth metals
   • Other nonmetals
-  Alkali metals
+  • Alkali metals
   • Halogens
   • Transition metals
   • Noble gases